Dwolla/hal-forms/README.md

 * `email`

   Email address.
 Clients SHOULD encode email addresses as [RFC 6068 mailto URIs](https://tools.ietf.org/html/rfc6068).
 Servers MUST accept [RFC 6068 mailto URIs](https://tools.ietf.org/html/rfc6068).
-Servers SHOULD make a best effort attempt to extract an email addres even if the value is not a `mailto` URI.
+Servers SHOULD make a best effort attempt to extract an email address even if the value is not a `mailto` URI.

   #### JSON encoding